-The Department of Experimental Zoology conducts research focusing on cytogenetics, phylogeography and phylogenetics, and the molecular ecology and conservation genetics of various groups of organisms, particularly protists (Paramecium), insects (Orthoptera, Hemiptera, Coleoptera), and birds (Dendrocopos).
+The Department of Molecular Biodiversity conducts research focusing on cytogenetics, phylogeography and phylogenetics, and the molecular ecology and conservation genetics of various groups of organisms, particularly protists (Paramecium), insects (Orthoptera, Hemiptera, Coleoptera), and birds (Dendrocopos).
 The department has also initiated similar studies on selected species of mammals (Ovis, Capra) and snails (Caucasotachea).
 The aim of our studies is to establish the genetic diversity of organisms at different levels (from cellular to taxonomic).
 Our results are used to test hypotheses on the evolution of taxa in systematic revisions and ecological relations of species and populations.

 The biodiversity of the aforementioned groups is analyzed using genetic techniques like DNA sequencing (Sanger and next-generation methods), chromosome staining (C-banding, fluorochromes staining, nucleolus organizer regions location) and fluorescences in situ hybridization.